silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 9 - Program a Self Driving Vehicle - CAPSTONE - System Integration/README.md

 This package contains the waypoint updater node: `waypoint_updater.py`.
 The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
 This node will subscribe to the `/base_waypoints`, `/current_pose`, `/obstacle_waypoint`, and `/traffic_waypoint` topics, and publish a list of waypoints ahead of the car with target velocities to the `/final_waypoints` topic.

 Insert Image

+### /ros/src/twist_controller/
+Carla is equipped with a drive-by-wire (dbw) system, meaning the throttle, brake, and steering have electronic control.
+This package contains the files that are responsible for control of the vehicle: the node `dbw_node.py` and the `file twist_controller.py`, along with a pid and lowpass filter that you can use in your implementation.
+The dbw_node subscribes to the `/current_velocity` topic along with the `/twist_cmd` topic to receive target linear and angular velocities.
+Additionally, this node will subscribe to `/vehicle/dbw_enabled`, which indicates if the car is under dbw or driver control.
+This node will publish throttle, brake, and steering commands to the `/vehicle/throttle_cmd`, `/vehicle/brake_cmd`, and `/vehicle/steering_cmd` topics.

+Insert Image

 Details
 ---